 Qualifying debt-to-income ratio

-Aside from the changing market conditions, there are personal factors that determine whether it is a good time to buy a house.
+Aside from the changing market conditions, there are personal factors that determine whether it is an excellent time to buy a house.
 First, where are you financially?
 Are you ready to commit to a 30-year mortgage and will you be able to afford the monthly payments?
 Shop around, get estimates and run the numbers to ensure it will fit your budget.

 According to the Consumer Financial Protection Bureau, if your debt-to-income ratio will surpass 43%, including your mortgage, you can’t get approved for a Qualified Mortgage (a category of loans with stable features to increase affordability and protect borrowers).
 Calculate your debt-to-income ratio by adding up the total amount you pay to your debts each month and dividing it by your total monthly gross income.

-While these programs enable a lower price of entry to home ownership, a mortgage which is initiated with less than 20% down will require private mortgage insurance (PMI) to protect the lender if you default.
-This, plus the increased amount being financed will result in a higher monthly payment.
+While these programs enable a lower price of entry to homeownership, a mortgage that is initiated with less than 20% down will require private mortgage insurance (PMI) to protect the lender if you default.
+This, plus the increased amount being financed, will result in a higher monthly payment.
 You’ll want to figure out which approach you want to take to ensure you can come up with the down payment required.

 Good credit score

 Lastly, how’s your credit score?
 Is it in good shape?
-It will be a large factor in the interest rate you are given by a mortgage lender and if you qualify at all.
+It will be a significant factor in the interest rate a mortgage lender gives you and if you qualify at all.
 For example, FHA loans require at least a 580 credit score.

 If it is low, it may be more cost-effective to spend a year or two building your credit so you can get a better rate.
 Check your credit score, get a few quotes from mortgage lenders and weigh whether it would be good to get a mortgage now or wait until later.